the1lab/1lab/src/ProgrammingLanguage/STLC/Simple.lagda.md

 Preservation states that if a well typed expression $x$ steps to another $x'$, they have the same type (i.e., stepping preserves type.)

-The first step in proving these is showing that a "proper" substituion preserves types.
+The first step in proving these is showing that a "proper" substitution preserves types.
 If a term $tm$ has type $\tau$ when extended with a variable $n$ of type $\rho$, then substituting any expression of type $\rho$ for $n$ preserves the type of $tm$.
 To prove this,